RishiHub-S/Simulating_Stock_Data/README.md

     b.
 Download the .ipynb file in the source code, and upload it to the workspace in the link.

     c.
 Run the code.
-If there is an error in the first cell of the code.
-Copy paste the following in the first cell.
+If there is an error in the first cell of the code, copy paste the following in the first cell.
       ```
       import scipy as sp
       import numpy as np